Brügmann History, Family Crest & Coats of Arms

 - Johann Brugmann, aged 58, who settled in America from Heiss, in 1893

-- William Brugmann, who emigrated to the United States, in 1897
+- William Brugmann, who immigrated to the United States, in 1897

 Brügmann Settlers in United States in the 20th Century